 Please click here to complete the Progress Course Form.

 Within the online application, you will need to attach:

 - Unofficial University transcripts from all universities attended

 In addition to the online application, two reference forms are required to be submitted.

 - One recommendation form must be from an academic professor

 - One recommendation form must be from an individual who has observed your work with children.

 online reference recommendation form to the people that will be completing form.
 Recommendation forms should be received by the application due date.

 Boys Town National Research Hospital (BTNRH) follows the Association of Child Life Professionals' (ACLP) internship application deadlines as well as the offer and acceptance dates.

 After applications have been reviewed, applicants will be notified via email on the status of their application and if a short phone screen is being requested.
-Once phone screens have been completed, interviews will be scheduled with the practicum committee.
-All interviews will be conducted via WebEx and will be arranged by the practicum coordinator.
+Once phone screens have been completed, interviews will be scheduled with the student committee.
+All interviews will be conducted via WebEx and will be arranged by the student coordinator.